tushar276/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+Both .forEach & .map methods receive a function as an argument and execute it once for each array element.
+The difference between .forEach & .map method is the .map method returns an entirely new array while the .forEach method returns undefined.

 2. Explain the difference between a callback and a higher order function.

+A higher-order function takes another function as an argument and returns a function to its callers.
+A callback function is a function that is passed to another function with the expectation that the other function will call it.

 3. Can you explain what a closure is and how you used it in the counter function?

+A closure is a nested function definition - so a function defined inside another function.
+At times the parent function will return the child function so an external caller can use the inner function.
+You can use this to hide properties of the outside function but allow the innner function to have access to the properties hidden to external callers.
+The external callers could the indirectly read/update the property.

 4. Describe the four principles of the 'this' keyword.

+1. The this keyword will refer to the window object when it is used inside a global scope function.
+2. When we use it as part of a function called using dot notation, the this will refer to the object on the left side of the dot
+3. When we use this inside a constructor, it refers to the object that is being constructed and returned by the constructor
+4. Whenever we use JS call or apply method, then this will get defined explicitly.

 5. Why do we need super() in an extended class?

+We need super() in extended classes so we can call the constructor of the parent class.
+Super() calls constructor of the class we are extending.
+This is needed to properly initialize the parent class.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.